Updated 26 October 2020

 How to become a supplier for the University

-Before you become a new supplier, please read our guidance for prospective suppliers in the menu below.
+Before you become a new supplier, please read the guidance in the following menu.

 All procurements must demonstrate value for money for our students, donors and staff, so we use competitive bidding and tendering on all purchases, proportionate to value.